 Lentil, chickpea and spinach curry

-Make the most of all those cans of chickpeas you’ve been hoarding with this deliciously easy dinner.
-Providing 2 of your 5 a day with wholesome veg and pulses, this hearty lentil, chickpea and spinach curry only uses one pan so you’ll save on washing up too.
+Make the most of all those cans of chickpeas you’ve been hoarding with this deliciously easy dish.
+Providing 2 of your 5-a-day with wholesome veg and pulses, this hearty Lentil, Chickpea and Spinach Curry only uses one pan so you’ll save on washing up too.

 Crispy sausage rigatoni

 Full of smoky barbecue flavours – this Crispy Sausage Rigatoni just needs a splash of all those store cupboard condiments (think Worcestershire sauce, mustard and ketchup).
 Yum!